Gone Home

 You have rated this

-Players will be Kaitlin Greenbriar, a young woman who has just returned from a long trip through Europe, on a rainy night in 1955, to come upon her house empty.
-A note from her younger sister, Sam, nailed to the door, apologizes and advises her not to look for her.
+We control Kaitlin Greenbriar, a young woman who has just returned home from a long trip through Europe on a rainy night in 1995 and discovered her house empty.
+A note from her younger sister, Sam, is nailed to the door, apologizing to Kaitlin, and urging the woman to not look for her.
 The goal is to find out what happened to every member of the Greenbriar family while trying to unravel the mystery behind the note.
 Players will explore the house and search each drawer, desk, and closet for answers.

-The gameplay is simple.
-Players will pick up an object from the house and examine it thoroughly.
-If it is a letter, they can read what is written; if it’s a box of cookies, they’ll be able to see the nutritional chart.
-The level of detail when it comes to the environment is staggering: while in some games some irrelevant information – such as articles in newspapers and magazines – appear blurred, in Gone Home everything is readable, even if not relevant.
+The gameplay is very simple.
+We pick up objects from the house and examine them thoroughly.
+If it is a letter, we can read what is written on it when inspecting it; if it’s a box of cookies, we’ll be able to see the nutritional chart.
+The level of detail when it comes to objects in the environment is staggering: while in some games some extraneous information – such as articles in newspapers and magazines – appear blurred, in Gone Home everything is readable, even if the contents are not exactly relevant.

-Since Kaitlin’s family moved while she was traveling, the house is alien to her.
-This contextualizes the players’ disorientation: if they have no idea where the kitchen is, it is because Kaitlin doesn’t know either.
-There is, however, a certain video-gamey design permeating the place, with rooms having their access blocked by locks, for example.
-Despite this, and some occasional eccentricities – there is not a single mirror in the house – the art direction is effective not only in making the house believable but in reflecting the personality of its inhabitants.
-It is easy to understand the obsessive nature of Kaitlin’s father as you see his office full of clippings about John F. Kennedy and discarded drafts, or notice the revolt and adventurous spirit of Sam by the pirate poster over her bed and the intense colors that decorate her room.
-The game is also marked by the nostalgia of the time: there are disks and posters of bands of the 90s scattered around the rooms, next to X-Files episodes recorded in cassettes, and Super Nintendo cartridges.
+Since Kaitlin’s family moved while she was traveling, the house is alien to her, which contextualizes the player’s disorientation: if we have no idea where the kitchen is, it is because Kaitlin doesn’t know either.
+The art direction is great not only in making the house believable but also in reflecting the personality of its inhabitants.
+It is easy to understand the obsessive nature of Kaitlin’s father as we see his office full of clippings about John F. Kennedy and discarded drafts, or notice the revolt and adventurous spirit of Sam by the pirate poster over her bed and the intense colors that decorate her room: it may not be subtle, but it’s certainly effective.
+The game is also marked by a sense of nostalgia for the time, with vinyl records and posters of bands of the 90s scattered around the rooms, next to X-Files episodes recorded in cassettes, and Super Nintendo cartridges.
+There is, however, a certain “videogamey” design permeating the place, with rooms having their access blocked by locks and not a single mirror being found in the house, for example.

 In the end, Gone Home is an interesting but flawed adventure game.
-The atmosphere is very well built and its main theme is certainly important, but the game stumbles with its artificial narrative, which constantly distracts the player instead of raising relevant questions about the subject matter.
+The atmosphere is very well built and its main theme is certainly important, but the game stumbles with its contrived narrative, which is much more concerned with keeping us “entertained” than with actually engaging with its subject matter.

 December 07, 2018